Piper Archer III

 Stall Strips

-You may notice a triangular wedge-shaped strip on the leading edge your aircraft, this is called a stall strip, its is quite ingenious.
+You may notice a triangular wedge-shaped strip on the leading edge of the aircraft, this is called a stall strip, it is quite ingenious.
 The purpose of this clever piece of engineering is to improve the predictability and controllability of the aircraft during stalls, resulting in stalls that are less likely to result in a spin, and thus safer stalls.

 The stall strip works by initiating airflow separation on a controlled section of the wing at a predetermined angle of attack; stalling the wing root prior to the wing tips, while causing the stall at a slightly higher airspeed, doing so makes possible continued aileron control during scenarios such as one wing dropping more so than the other, while reducing the possibility of entering a spin.